 Women & Minorities in the Marijuana Industry

 Updated on December 21, 2017.
-Medical content reviewed by Dr. Richard Koffler, MD, Board Certified Physiatrist
+Medical content reviewed by Dr. Joseph Rosado, MD, M.B.A, Chief Medical Officer

 The marijuana industry in the U.S. is growing despite the continued federal ban on cannabis.
 Several states allow medical marijuana usage through tightly controlled programs that bring health and renewed hope to patients.
 The industry itself is also bringing financial prosperity to regions of the country where the economy has been flat for years.